Francis Drake's circumnavigation: Moluccas and Celebes

 Drake having sailed past Mindanao soon reached the Moluccas.
 These were a group of islands in the south west Pacific known as the 'Spice Islands' for its rich plantations of nutmeg and cloves.
 Drake was cautious about meeting further Portuguese trading settlements, but he was in luck – by mid 1575 most of the Portuguese positions in the Moluccas had already fallen to the natives of the islands.
 In addition the indigenous tribes or kingdoms that had supported the Portuguese had been virtually cornered.

 In early November 1579, having passed Siau Island, Drake encountered two fishing canoes who were able to guide the Golden Hind through the islands.
 They led him to the island of Ternate – its volcanic peak Gamalama dominating the skyline.
 There Drake was able to dock and the crew were warmly welcomed by Sultan Babullah in a ceremonious courtesy in an old Portuguese castle.
 The Sultan controlled a number of other islands in addition to Ternate and traded mostly in cloves.
 Drake proclaimed himself no friend of the Portuguese and expressed an interest in trading for spices.

 After the first round of negotiations, Babullah sent a sumptuous meal to Drake and his men: rice, chicken, sugarcane, liquid sugar, fruit, coconuts and sago.
 Drake was impressed with Babullah, noting the enormous respect that he enjoyed from his subjects but could not fulfil on any agreements.
 In particular he resisted invitations to join in a campaign against the last remaining Portuguese fort in Tidore since his mission was to get back to England as soon as possible and fulfil his mission.
 With English linen, gold and silver, Drake was able to trade for around ten tonnes of exotic spices – most of these were cloves but included ginger, black pepper and nutmeg.
 With so many cloves on board that were worth so much – Drake rewarded his crew with silver which boosted their morale.
 The Golden Hind stayed for a further five days before sailing away.

 Drake sought a place to trim and water his ship and soon arrived off the Celebes islands unaware of the dangerous shoals and subsequently became caught on a reef on 8 January 1580.
 Here Fletcher came at odds with Drake – in a sermon he preached regarding the grounding, Fletcher suggested that their ships' recent woe had resulted from the execution of Doughty which Drake promptly claimed as unjust.
 After the sermon, Drake had Fletcher chained to a hatch cover, then "solemnly excommunicated him".
 The sailors waited for expedient tides and soon dumped three tons of cargo (mostly cloves) and a number of guns – this eventually freed the ship after three days much to the crew's and Drake's relief.
-As they left they were driven westwards into the Banda Sea and refitted at either Damer or Romang island to trim and careen Golden Hind.
+As they left they were driven southeastwards into the Banda Sea and refitted at either Damer or Romang island to trim and careen the Golden Hind.